BeevMan/steam-game-linker/README.md

 # steam-game-linker

 Attempts to match a list of games to steamGames.json and return them in markdown ready links. (steamGames.json was obtained from [steam's api](https://api.steampowered.com/ISteamApps/GetAppList/v2/))

-Was made trying to match HumbleBundle's naming convention to Steam's.
+This projects main goal was trying to match HumbleBundle's naming convention to Steam's.

 User input game names must be seperated by a linebreak.